All Products

 Expected output:

-Step 5: Use the security capabilities of ASM gateway
+Step 5: Use ASM gateway security features

-1. Create a file named auth-policy.yaml with the following content.
+1. Create a file named 'auth-policy.yaml' with the following content.

 apiVersion: security.istio.io/v1beta1